amolpatel/Distribution-Ray-Tracing/README.md

 # Assignment 1:  Distribution Ray Tracing

 The code in this sample is a basic ray tracer, largely taken from the Typescript [samples](https://github.com/Microsoft/TypeScriptSamples) on github.com.
-It has been extended to show frames as they are rendering, allow the rendering resolution to be different than the canvas size, and rendering multiple frames to a video with the Whammy client-side WebM video encoder ([https://github.com/antimatter15/whammy]).
+It has been extended to render the frames incrementally (line by line) so that the frames are displayed as they are rendering, to allow the rendering resolution to be different than the canvas size, and to render multiple frames into a video with the Whammy client-side WebM video encoder ([https://github.com/antimatter15/whammy]).

+**IMPORTANT**:  the Whammy library does not work in all web browsers (e.g., we had problems with Safari and Firefox).
+We recommend you use Chrome for this assignment.

-The goal of this assigment is to extend this simple raytracer to support distribution ray tracing.
-You should read the introduction to Chapter 13 and section 13.4 in your textbook.
+The goal of this assigment is to extend this simple raytracer to support distribution ray tracing, specifically two improvements (antialiasing and motion blur) that make better looking videos.
+You should read the introduction to Chapter 13 and section 13.4 in your textbook to prepare for the assignment.

 ## Due: Friday September 11th, 5pm